 The word alcázar itself points to the castle’s origins.
 An alcázar is a Moorish castle, meaning a castle built in Spain or Portugal between the eighth and 15th centuries, during Muslim rule of the Iberian peninsula.
-Although built during as early as the eighth century, it was not fully developed until it became the favorite residence of Alfonso VIII in the late 12th century.
+Despite possibly being built as early as the eighth century, this Alcázar was not fully developed until it became the favorite residence of Alfonso VIII in the late 12th century.

 As new kings took to the Alcázar, they added new wings, resulting in an awe-inspiringly large castle today.
 Some claim that Disney took inspiration from the sprawling castle to create the iconic Cinderella Castle, but that honor is usually and more correctly given to Germany’s Neuschwanstein Castle.
 Regardless, visitors have much to see and be inspired by, from the Hall of Kings to the art and stained glass windows.

 Krak des Chevaliers

 In Syria, you’ll find one of the most historically important medieval castles in the world.
 The Krak des Chevaliers’s history is intimately connected with that of the Crusades: It served as a fort to protect Tripoli, a state founded after the First Crusade.
 Over the next few centuries, Krak des Chevaliers served as a hospital, a garrison, and home to both conquerors and conquered.